w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 [minimum bond](../general/chain-state-values.md), while to receive rewards, you need at least a balance greater than the [minimum active bond](../general/chain-state-values.md).
-If the validator misbehaves, It is worth noting that your stake is subject to slashing, irrespective of whether you are at the top nominators or not.
+If the validator misbehaves, your stake is subject to slashing, irrespective of whether you are at the top nominators or not.

 As the minimum active bond is a dynamic value, it can make your nomination inactive when the threshold goes above your bonded balance.
 Hence, to be eligible to earn rewards while nominating, you would need to stake a much higher balance than the minimum active bond.

 Nomination pools allow users to pool their tokens together on-chain to nominate validators and receive rewards, significantly improving the staking system’s scalability.
 Now, anyone with [as little as 1 DOT](https://polkadot.network/blog/nomination-pools-are-live-stake-natively-with-just-1-dot/) can receive rewards for staking natively on Polkadot.
 Nomination pools differ from custodial solutions (like staking through central exchanges) because they are non-custodial, native to Polkadot's protocol, permissionless, transparent, and run in a decentralized way by the community.
-Note that **only members of active pools will receive rewards**, that is rewards are not guaranteed for those pools that do not have enough bonded funds to be included within the [bags list](./learn-staking-advanced.md#bags-list).

-!!!note "Learn the key differences between [**Staking directly vs Joining a Nomination Pool**](#nominating-vs-joining-a-pool)."

-**For Ledger users:** Joining a nomination pool is possible only with the XL version of the Polkadot Ledger App.
-This should be installed by default on Ledger Nano X and S Plus, but not on the Nano S.

 ![Nomination Pools](../assets/staking/NPoS-Pools.png)

-Nomination pools are designed to permissionlessly allow members to pool their funds together and act as a single nominator account.
+!!!note "Only members of active pools will receive rewards"
+    Staking rewards are not guaranteed for those pools that do not have enough bonded funds to be included within the [bags list](./learn-staking-advanced.md#bags-list).

     Due to the current runtime constraints, the relay chain can only handle a limited number of nominators (22500 on Polkadot and 12500 on Kusama) comfortably in the [electing set](learn-nominator.md#staking-election-stages).
 As one of the objectives of the [NPoS algorithm](learn-phragmen.md) is to maximize the overall stake on the network, it can be inferred that the staking system favors nominators with a larger stake.

     Only the nominator accounts which back the validators in the active set are eligible for receiving staking rewards.
 This leaves out nomination intents from the accounts with lower token balance than the min-active nomination and places them in a waiting queue to enter electing set.

-Nomination pools will be handy for members who want to participate in the staking system with a stake much lower than the dynamic min-active nomination threshold on the network.
-Each nomination pool is viewed as a single nominator from the NPoS system point of view.
+    Each nomination pool is viewed as a single nominator from the NPoS system point of view, meaning that a pool with stake below the minimum active bond will result as inactive and thus will not earn rewards.

+    Learn the key differences between [**Staking directly vs Joining a Nomination Pool**](#nominating-vs-joining-a-pool).

-The pool’s earnings are split pro rata to a member's stake in the bonded pool (and thus, the staking rewards for members will be the same as if they were a nominator).
+The pool’s staking rewards are split pro rata to a member's stake in the bonded pool (and thus, the staking rewards for members will be the same as if they were a nominator).
 Importantly, slashes are also applied proportionally to members who may have been actively bonded.